Speech and text analytics overview

 - Topic spotting – Detect topics of interest within conversations that are relevant to the business.
 For example, customer contact reasons, customer experience indicators, or expected agent behaviors based on a set of predefined phrases.
 A number of Out-of-the-box topics are provided.
 For more information, see About programs, topics, and phrases.

-- Interaction overview and details – A visual representation of the interaction that includes a variety of information and controls (play, pause, annotate, live monitoring, adjust volume and speed, sentiment and topic markers, so on), that enable agents and supervisors to review, recognize and determine customer sentiment and agent competency.
-For more information, see About the interaction overview and View interaction details.
+- Interaction overview and details – A visual representation of the voice or digital interaction that enable agents and supervisors to review, recognize and determine customer sentiment and agent competency.
+For voice interactions the interaction overview includes a variety of controls (play, pause, annotate, live monitoring, adjust volume and speed, sentiment and topic markers, so on), For more information, see About the interaction overview and View interaction details.

 - Content search – Search for interactions based on the content of the interaction including words or phrases, customer sentiment and topics detected (coming soon).
 For more information, see Content Search view Content Search view.